8 Best Campgrounds near Bryce Canyon National Park

 Despite being right in town, the property backs onto a natural area, and the campsites are mostly spread out in a forest setting, with large, well-spaced sites at the base of tall pine trees.
 Large RVs are accommodated in a flat parking area.

 Ruby's has 150 campsites, all with electric, water, and full hookups, as well as a wide-open area for tents and group sites.
-On-site is a general store, a heated pool, and hot tub.
+On-site is a general store, a heated pool, and a hot tub.
 The campground is open from April 1 to October 31, and sites can be booked in advance.

 Address: 300 S Main Highway 63, Bryce Canyon